jnErfan/Linux-Pc-Builder-Client-Mern-Stack/README.md

 # Linux Pc Builder

-#### Linux Pc Builder `Netlify` Live Site Link [Click To See Live Site](https://fantasy-kingdom.netlify.app/)
+#### Linux Pc Builder `Netlify` Live Site Link [Click To See Live Site]()

-#### Linux Pc Builder `Firebase` Live Site Link [Click To See Live Site](https://fantasy-kingdom-complex.firebaseapp.com/)
+#### Linux Pc Builder `Firebase` Live Site Link [Click To See Live Site]()

 ## What To Do With This Website

-- This Is Fantasy Kingdom Park Own Website.
-Here You Will Find Many Types Of Rides Packages.
+- This Is Linux Pc Builder Own Website.
+Here You Will Find Many Types Of Desktops And Desktop Packages.

 ---

-- If You Visit Our Website, You Will Understand What Is In Our Theme Park.
+- If You Visiting Our Website Will Give You A Lot Of Ideas About Desktop.

 ---

-- From This Website You Can Easily Book Tickets From Home.
-Without The Hassle Of Standing In Line.
+- And Here You Can Get A lot of ideas about Desktop configuration and what would be better to put on PC.

 ---

-- And You Can Get More Details About Our Park Through Our Contract Page You Can Contact Via Live & Email Or Phone.
+- I Deliver Your Products With A lot Of Security,And if you want you can set up your dream gaming room through us .

 ---

-- And Payment Is Very Easy Here, All Types Of Payments Are Accepted Here.
+- We have many types of desktops here Gaming Desktops There are many types of professional desktops you can take whatever you want.

 <br />